Cervical collar: Types

 A soft collar is fairly flexible and is the least limiting but can carry a high risk of further breakage, especially in people with osteoporosis.
 They are usually made of felt.
 It can be used for minor injuries or after healing has allowed the neck to become more stable.

 A range of manufactured rigid collars are also used, usually comprising (a) a firm plastic bi-valved shell secured with Velcro straps and (b) removable padded liners.
 The also contain a back pad, back panel, front pad, front panel, and chin pad.
-There is are air holes throughout the device to provide ventilation to the area but also to allow access for a tracheostomy if needed.
+There are air holes throughout the device to provide ventilation to the area but also to allow access for a tracheostomy if needed.
 The rigidness is provided by plexiglass in some models.
 The most frequently prescribed are the Aspen, Malibu, Miami J, and Philadelphia collars.
 All these can be used with additional chest and head extension pieces to increase stability.